Want your child to have a more fulfilling adolescence? Then—Doctor’s orders—get them a furry friend, fast. Here’s why you should get a pet.

 Every parent with a tween or teen child has had that moment when your child begs you to get a pet.
 You may have considered it, but now there are more reasons than ever to make that leap into pet ownership.
 In my experience, though we have a cat who is attached to me, I am seriously thinking about getting my 10-year-old a dog to give her an “emotional support” of her own.
 It turns out my timing is right.

 “If you are thinking of getting your child a pet, the best time is that tween time, around 11-years old,” says Dr.Sheryl Ziegler, a Denver-based therapist specializing in anxiety and stress and author of Mommy Burnout.
 “The younger you get the pet before the massive challenges of being a tween, the better.”

-Here are some scientific reasons it makes sense to get your tween/teen a pet—joining the 80 million U.S. households who have one—and the emotional, mental and social benefits to making that choice.
+Here are some scientific reasons it makes sense to add a pet to your family—joining the 80 million U.S. households who have one—and the emotional, mental and social benefits to making that choice.

 1. To reduce loneliness

 A 2018 study, published in the PNAS Journal, showed that pets reduced adolescent loneliness and social isolation, and helped kids feel they had a friend, especially if they lived in a city.

 You only have to look at a kid with their pet to understand why.
 “It’s a nonjudgmental companion who provides a steady, unconditional love,” says Dr. Ziegler.

 “Kids will tell dogs their secrets, talk to them, and dress them up.
 It gives them easy entrée into a playful, creative, imaginative, social world—and they need that.”

 “A pet helps tweens and teens build empathy, particularly if the pet is hungry, sick, scared of thunderstorms or fireworks, or injured,” says Zeigler.